WiIIiam278/HuskHomes/README.md

 **⭐ Extensible API & open-source** &mdash; Still not enough?
 Extend the plugin with the HuskHomes API.
 Or, submit a pull request—we're open-source!

 ## Building
-HuskHomes requires Java 17 to build (required for Paper plugin 1.19.x support).
+HuskHomes requires Java 17 to build.
 To build, simply run the following in the root of the repository:

 ```bash
 ./gradlew clean build